-Supplier Development Information Required EMPOWERING SUPPLIER An Empowering Supplier is a B-BBEE compliant Entity which complies with at least three criteria if it is a large Entity, or one criterion if it is a Qualifying Small Enterprise ("QSE"), as detailed in Statement 400 of the New Codes.
-YES 0 NO • In terms of the requirements of an Empowering Supplier, numerous companies found it challenging to meet the target of 25% transformation of raw materials or beneficiation including local manufacturing, particularly so, if these companies imported goods or products from offshore.
+Supplier Development Information Required An Empowering Supplier is a B-BBEE compliant Entity which YES 0 NO complies with at least three criteria if it is a large Entity, or one criterion if it is a Qualifying Small Enterprise ("QSE"), as detailed in Statement 400 of the New Codes.
+In terms of the requirements of an Empowering Supplier, numerous companies found it challenging to meet the target of 25% transformation of raw materials or beneficiation including local manufacturing, particularly so, if these companies imported goods or products from offshore.
 The matter was further compounded by the requirement for 25% of Cost of Sales, excluding labour cost and depreciation, to be procured from local producers or suppliers.
-FIRST TIME SUPPLIER A supplier that we haven't as yet Traded within Transnet and will be registered via our database for the 1st time.
-YES 0 NO Supplier Development Plan is a plan that when we as Transnet award a supplier a long term contract depending on the complexity of the Transaction.
+FIRST TIME SUPPLIER A supplier that we haven't as yet Traded within Transnet and will be registered via our database for the 1 st time.
+YES 0 NO • SUPPLIER DEVELOPMENT PLAN YES 0 NO Supplier Development Plan is a plan that when we as Transnet award a supplier a long term contract depending on the complexity of the Transaction.
 We will negotiate supplier development obligations that they must meet throughout the contract duration. e.g. we might request that they (create jobs or do skills development or encourage procurement from designated groups.
-(BWO, BYO & BDO etc.).
-YES 0 NO • Agreed plan that will be crafted with the supplier in regards to their development (It could be for ED OR SD in terms of their developmental needs they may require with the company.
-YES If Ye docum NO ach supp oorting ENTERPRISE DEVELOPMENT BENEFICIARY YES 0 NO
+(BWO, BYO & BDO etc.). Ü NC DEVELOPMENT PLAN DOCUMENT YES • NO • Agreed plan that will be crafted with the supplier in regards to their development (It could be for ED OR SD in terms of their developmental needs they may require with the company.
+If Ye docun ach supp orting ENTERPRISE DEVELOPMENT BENEFICIARY YES 0 NO

 Transnet National Ports Authority

-Tender Number: TNPA/2024/02/0042/56180/RFP
+Tender Number: TNPA/2024/04/0009/61844/RFP

-DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - CENTRAL REGION - (3 YEARS)
+DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - EASTERN REGION - (3 YEARS)

-A supplier that is not as yet in our value chain that we are

-assisting in their developmental area.

-SUPPLIER DEVELOPMENT BENEFICIARY

-YES 0 NO •

-A supplier that we are already doing business with or

-transacting with and we are also assisting them assisting them

-in their developmental area e.g. (They might require training

-or financial assistance etc.)

-GRADUATION FROM ED TO SD BENEFICIARY

-YES 0 NO •

-When a supplier that we assisted with as an ED beneficiary

-then gets awarded a business and we start Transacting with.

-ENTERPRISE DEVELOPMENT RECIPIENT

-YES 0 NO •

-A supplier that isn't in our value chain as yet but we have
+A supplier that is not as yet in our value chain that we are assisting in their developmental area.
+SUPPLIER DEVELOPMENT BENEFICIARY YES 0 NO A supplier that we are already doing business with or transacting with and we are also assisting them assisting them in their developmental area e.g. (They might require training or financial assistance etc.) GRADUATION FROM ED TO SD BENEFICIARY YES 0 NO • When a supplier that we assisted with as an ED beneficiary When a supplier that we assisted with as an ED beneficiary then gets awarded a business and we start Transacting with. then gets awarded a business and we start Transacting with.
+YES 0 NO then gets awarded a business and we start Transacting with.
+YES 0 NO

-assisted them with an E D intervention
+assisted them with an E

 By signing below, I hereby verify that I am duly authorised to sign for and on behalf of firm / organisation and that all information contained herein and attached herewith are true and correct

 Name and Surname Designation

 Signature Date

 Transnet National Ports Authority

-Tender Number: TNPA/2024/02/0042/56180/RFP
+Tender Number: TNPA/2024/04/0009/61844/RFP

-DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - CENTRAL REGION - (3 YEARS)
+DESCRIPTION OF WORKS: FRAMEWORK CONTRACTS FOR CIVIL ENGINEERING WORKS IN VARIOUS TNPA PREMISES - EASTERN REGION - (3 YEARS)